Cut out of £300,000 estate, could it have been avoided?

 You can read the full article on the Telegraph website.

-Unfortunately, disputes like this are not uncommon and its something that we are asked about relatively frequently.
+Unfortunately, disputes like this are not uncommon and it is something that we are asked about relatively frequently.
 Once someone has passed away it can be very hard to reach agreements and amend a will to reflect verbal wishes or agreements.
 This leaves only the option of making a claim against the estate known as contentious probate.
 There are ways you can protect your estate, loved ones and your wishes in order to prevent situations like this from happening.
 In this post we are going to break down what went wrong and how it could have been avoided.

 Stuart had a conversation with his father about his Will and how he intended to distribute his estate just before his father passed away.
 His father’s intentions were to leave his estate to his second wife of nine years and on her death for everything to be split between Stuart and her own son.
 Both his father and wife wrote mirror wills leaving their assets to each other, so when his father passed his wife inherited all of his estate.